 So what do you want me to do if your current selection is an odd number width or height?
 Do I draw everything on half pixels?
 Do I round to the nearest whole number or do I just give an error?

 This is all so much fun ^_^, keep any suggestions coming.

 wow this sounds great!
 Hmm..
 I guess you could draw half pixels but the beauty of your script are those pixel perfect curves, maybe as long as everything rounds up/down consistently it might actually be usefully as a pixel snapping tool as well. either way, great stuff here man!

 @Mac Tyler I've fired off an email.
 Would be great to chat.

 The selection idea is great!
 How about adding round corners to a selected shape?

 very handy. thanks for taking the time to make, record the demonstration and share your work

 @Mac Tyler hello,this script is so cool,can you send the source code to me, i wanna learn how to do something like this.thank you!

-Could you update this script to show to tell me the inner border radius value at the end of the script?
+Could you update this script to show the pixel values in an alert at the end of the script?

 keyboard shortcuts: ← previous shot → next shot L or F like